 Cutting corners on design or copy

-To save money, many companies choose to write and design their brochures themselves, often using free templates downloaded from the web.
+To save money, organizations may choose to write and design collateral themselves, often using free templates from the web.

 Putting too much info on a page

-This is a common mistake companies make when producing print marketing collateral.
-They want to share every detail about their product or service, instead of focusing in on the value proposition— how their product will help their clients solve their problems.
+Resist the temptation to share every detail about your product or service.
+Instead, home in on the value proposition—i.e., how their product or service will help customers solve their problems.